Terms of Service

 22. Entire Agreement

-These Terms, together with any applicable booking confirmation(s) and any written amendments expressly agreed to by Briance, constitute the entire agreement between you and Briance regarding the Website and Services, and supersede all prior or contemporaneous discussions, representations, or agreements (whether oral or written) relating to the same subject matter.
+These Terms, together with any applicable booking confirmation(s) and any written amendments expressly agreed to by Briance, constitute the entire agreement between you and Briance regarding the Website and the Services, and supersede all prior or contemporaneous discussions, representations, or agreements (whether oral or written) relating to the same subject matter.

 23. Survival